cardano-community/guild-operators/docs/Scripts/gliveview.md

 ##### Startup

-For most standard deployments, this should lead you to a stage where you can now start running gLiveView.sh - it will automatically detect when you're running as a Core or Relay and show fields accordingly.
+For most standard deployments, this should lead you to a stage where you can now start running `./gLiveView.sh` in the folder you downloaded the script (default location for cntools users would be `$CNODE_HOME/scripts`).
+Note that the script is smart enough to automatically detect when you're running as a Core or Relay and will show fields accordingly.
 A sample output from both core and relay(with peer analysis run):

 ![Core](https://raw.githubusercontent.com/cardano-community/guild-operators/images/gliveview-core.png)